Archive

 Also Read

-Bubble Clouds: Defining Mammatus Clouds And How They Form
+Defining Mammatus (Or Bubble Clouds) And How They Form

-Many cloud formations always manage to put on a spectacular visual display, but Mammatus clouds can look ominous and threatening.[...]
+Certain cloud formations always manage to put on a striking display, but Mammatus (Bubble) clouds look almost ominous and threatening.[...]

 Noctilucent Clouds: Defining Night Shining Clouds And How They Form

-Some cloud formations often result in some of the most awe-inspiring and spectacular displays nature can produce.
-Noctilucent clouds are[...]
+Certain cloud formations can result in some of the most awe-inspiring and spectacular events nature occasionally puts on display.
+We[...]

 Solar Radiation – What It Is, How It Forms, And The Different Types Of Solar Radiation

-Most readers will know what sunlight is, which is the result of solar radiation.
-But this is just part of[...]
+All readers will be well aware of what sunlight is, which is the result of solar radiation.
+But this is[...]

 What Is A Continental Glacier And How Does It Form

-A continental glacier is a vast, expansive body of dense ice covering a large, relatively flat landmass.
+A continental glacier is defined as a vast, expansive body of dense ice covering a large, relatively flat landmass.
 It is dome-shaped, with the thickest part of ice located in the center of the mass, from where it slowly spreads outwards in all directions under its own weight due to Earth's gravity.

 The existence of these slow-moving mountains of ice plays a vital role in the continued existence of human life on a planet that keeps on getting warmer and drier.
 And in more than one way...